allenai/s2orc/README.md

 For an **example** snippet of data, see the [`data/`](https://github.com/allenai/s2orc/tree/master/data) directory in this repo.

 * S2ORC is jointly maintained by [Kyle Lo](https://twitter.com/kylelostat) and [Lucy Lu Wang](https://llwang.net/) at the [Allen Institute for AI](https://allenai.org/).
-* S2ORC is released under the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).
+* S2ORC is only for non-commercial use, and is released under the [Semantic Scholar Dataset License](http://api.semanticscholar.org/corpus/legal/).
+By using S2ORC, you agree to the terms in the license.
 * Feel free to [email us](#contact) and subscribe to our [mailing list](#contact).
 * Please cite our paper if you use S2ORC for your project.
 See the [BibTeX](#citation).